Dayda1us/DeployMe/README.md

 <!-- Project Name and Description-->
 # Auto Deployment (AutoDeploy) Script
 <!-- Brief Description -->
 A script used to automate the deployment of Microsoft Windows PCs.
-This script was developed for my workplace (3R Technology) to automate the process of how I process PC deployments.

 <!-- About this Project -->
 ## About this Project